mcneel/developer.rhino3d.com/_guide_topics/opennurbs/migration-guide.md

 The openNURBS 6 toolkit reads all Rhino 3DM files.
 It writes Rhino 2, 3, 4, 5, and 6 3DM files.

-For most developers, migrating from openNURBS 5 to opennurbs 6 will involve recompiling and using new iterators to go throught the contents of an ONX_Model.
+For most developers, migrating from openNURBS 5 to openNURBS 6 will involve recompiling and using new iterators to go throught the contents of an ONX_Model.

+## New Requirements
+You must use a C++ compiler that supports C++11.
+Microsoft's Visual Studio 2015 or Apple's XCode 9 support C++11.

 ## New Features